slsa-framework/slsa/docs/_posts/2023-08-07-bring-your-own-builder-github.md

 It has been an exciting quarter for supply chain security and SLSA, with the release of the [SLSA v1.0 specification](2023-04-19-slsa-v1-final.md), [SLSA provenance support for npm](https://github.blog/2023-04-19-introducing-npm-package-provenance/), and the announcement of new SLSA Level 3 builders for [Node.js](2023-05-11-bringing-improved-supply-chain-security-to-the-nodejs-ecosystem.md) and [containers](2023-06-13-slsa-github-worfklows-container-based.md)!

-SLSA now provides and maintains official builders for [Go](2022/06/slsa-github-workflows), [Node.js](2023/05/bringing-improved-supply-chain-security-to-the-nodejs-ecosystem) and [Container](2023/06/slsa-github-worfklows-container-based) based projects.
+SLSA now provides and maintains official builders for [Go](2022-06-20-slsa-github-workflows.md), [Node.js](2023-05-11-bringing-improved-supply-chain-security-to-the-nodejs-ecosystem.md) and [Container](2023-06-13-slsa-github-worfklows-container-based.md) based projects.
 But what if you don't use any of these languages or use custom tooling that isn't supported by the official builders?

-To empower the community to create their own provenance builders and leverage the secure architecture of the official SLSA builders we are releasing the ["Build Your Own Builder" framework](https://github.com/slsa-framework/slsa-github-generator/tree/main#build-your-own-builder) for GitHub Actions.
+To empower the community to create their own provenance builders and leverage the secure architecture of the official SLSA builders we are releasing the ["Build Your Own Builder" (BYOB) framework](https://github.com/slsa-framework/slsa-github-generator/tree/main#build-your-own-builder) for GitHub Actions.
 This makes it easy to take an existing GitHub Action (e.g. [JReleaser](https://jreleaser.org/)) and make it produce [SLSA Build Level 3 provenance](/spec/v1.0/requirements#provenance-generation).

 Writing a builder from scratch is a tedious multi-month effort.
 The BYOB framework streamlines this process and cuts the development time down to a few days.
 As a builder author, you don't need to worry about keeping signing keys secure, isolation between builds, the creation of attestations; all this is handled seamlessly by the framework, using the [same security design principles](https://github.com/slsa-framework/slsa-github-generator/tree/main#specifications) as our existing builders.